rte-france/relife/docs/source/getting_started.rst

 array([34., 44., 52.])

 Censoring and truncation are not details to be cleaned away.
-They carry information, and every ReLife estimator accounts for them.
+They carry information, and most ReLife estimator accounts for them.
 See :doc:`user_guides/background/lifetime_modeling/censoring_and_truncation`.

 .. note::